tonicebrian/tetris-haskell/README.md

 tetrix-haskell
 ==============

-Kata about implementing Tetrix in Haskell
+Kata about implementing Tetris in Haskell